 Time to Break the Silence: Career Impact of Women’s Health and Wellbeing in the Workplace

-Women face different challenges on their health and wellbeing issues at different stages of their lives - from reproductive health and gynaecological conditions to the fatigue caused by care responsibilities and in unfortunate case, domestic abuse.
-Despite many women struggling with these issues, most of them keep it in silence as these topics are seen as taboo in society and the workplace, especially in Asia.
-Such silence might adversely affect women’s mental health, as well as their workplace performance.
+Women face different health and wellbeing challenges at different stages of their lives - from reproductive health and gynaecological conditions to the fatigue caused by care responsibilities and, in very unfortunate cases, a multitude of issues associated with domestic abuse.
+Despite many women struggling with these issues, most remain silent, as these topics are too often seen as taboo in society and in the workplace, especially in Asia.
+Such silence can adversely affect women’s physical and mental health, as well as their workplace performance.

 Why Are Women Silent?